Pascagoula, Mississippi

-Pascagoula (/pæskəgulə/ PASS-kuh-GOOL-uh) is a city in and the county seat of Jackson County, Mississippi, United States.
-It is the principal city of the Pascagoula metropolitan area, and is part of the Gulfport–Biloxi–Pascagoula combined statistical area and the Gulfport-Biloxi metropolitan area.
-Its population was 22,010 at the 2020 census, down from 22,392 at the 2010 census and 26,200 at the 2000 census.
+Pascagoula (/pæskəgulə/ PASS-kə-GOO-lə) is a city in Jackson County, Mississippi, United States, and its county seat.
+Its population was 22,010 at the 2020 census, down from 22,392 at the 2010 census.
+It is part of the Gulfport–Biloxi metropolitan area.

 The city is served by three airports: Mobile Regional Airport, 34 mi to the northeast in Alabama; Gulfport-Biloxi International Airport, about 40 mi west of Pascagoula; and the Trent Lott International Airport, 9 mi to the north in Jackson County.
 Amtrak service also began serving the city when the Mardi Gras Service debuted on August 18, 2025.